Dr Al's Metalworking Pages

 Since starting metalworking, I feel I must have read every page on every website on the subject.
 I've also read most of the books that you can get!
 With no background in metalwork, I was keen to soak up as much knowledge as I could.
 The inspiration I gained from websites like Mike's Workshop, GadgetBuilder, Tools and Mods and of course mini-lathe.com was incredible and without sites like these I wouldn't have known where to start.
 Now that I've done a reasonable number of amateur-ish projects, I thought it would be good to give a little back and write about some of my experiences learning about this fascinating hobby.

-Many (most?) of the projects on these pages are heavily based on versions on one or several of the websites listed above and I have tried to reference the original website wherever I can.
+Many of the mini-lathe projects on these pages are heavily based on versions on one or several of the websites listed above and I have tried to reference the original website wherever I can.
 Neither my machining skills nor my photography skills are a patch on those from those websites, so don't expect anything really exciting or beautiful, but hopefully there will be something of value to other newcomers to model engineering.
 I found it very difficult to find good projects to do with a tiny lathe and no mill: many of the projects that I found that claimed to be possible with just a lathe assumed a Myford ML7 or similar, which (presumably) is a lot more capable of milling than I've found the SC2 to be.
 A lot of the projects here were created without a milling machine (as I only acquired the milling machine in August 2014), so I've tried to highlight which projects were done just on the lathe/drill to help others getting started.

 If you'd like any more information on any of the projects I've listed, please use the contact form (there's also a link in the top right hand corner of every page on this site).